Bogurodzic/List-of-my-api/Timestamp microservice/README.md

 #Timestamp microservice
 With this api you can change your time format from natural to unix, or from unix to natural.
+After you pass one time format, it will return both.

 ##User stories:
 * I can pass a string as a parameter, and it will check to see whether that string contains either a unix timestamp or a natural language date (example: January 1, 2016)